dsc-courses/dsc10-2025-fa/syllabus.md

 tests are run.
 Unlike the tests in the labs, the tests in the homework cannot be used to guarantee that you have the correct answers.
 The tests in the homework only check to make sure that your answer is appropriately formatted, not that it is correct.
-For example, if a homework question asks you to calculate a percent, the test in the homework might check that the answer you provide is a number between 0 and 100. **You should make sure that all the tests pass before submitting your homework, but this will not guarantee a perfect score.**
+For example, if a homework question asks you to calculate a percentage, the test in the homework might only check that the answer you provide is a number between 0 and 100. **You should make sure that all the tests pass before submitting your homework, but this will not guarantee a perfect score.**

 After you submit your homework to Gradescope, and after the deadline for submissions has passed, a new set of hidden tests will be run to make sure that you have the correct answers.
-In the percent example above, the hidden test might check that your answer equals 56, for example.
+In the percentage example above, the hidden test might check that your answer equals 56, for example.
 Your score for the assignment will be based on the results of the hidden tests, which won't be available immediately after submission.
 So if you see a perfect score upon